animalus/visi-baleine/README.md

 This repo contains the source code accompanying the paper "[Automated blue whale photo-identification using local feature matching](https://www.researchgate.net/publication/364141248_Automated_blue_whale_photo-identification_using_local_feature_matching)".
 Its purpose is to show that new local feature matching techniques such as LoFTR (or SuperGlue or HardNet or ...) can be used successfully to photo-identify blue whales (balaenoptera musculus).
 Good results have also been obtained for fin whales, i.e. balaenoptera physalus.
 The process is as follows: the image is first segmented to isolate the whale's body from the background, then a feature matcher finds correspondences between the segmented image and reference images from known whale individuals.
 The most likely candidate is the one with the "best" correspondences between its reference images and the image being analyzed.
 Since the approach is totally generic, it should be easy to adapt it to the photo-identification of other species.

+## Downloading the models

+Two models need to be downloaded and saved in the "models" folder.
+The semantic segmentation model (basnet_fsi.pth) can be found here: https://drive.google.com/file/d/1YVgw9AzOMEIxJfurRRu-OFasAV5IHCBN/view?usp=sharing.
+The LofTR matching model (outdoor_ds.ckpt) is found here: https://drive.google.com/file/d/1uzG_AVs2qws-z8d9m5n0m_Fwd3T9FsQy/view?usp=sharing.

 ## Building the Docker image

-In order to facilitate the use of the provided source code, a Dockerfile is supplied with Building the Docker image is as follows:
+In order to facilitate the use of the provided source code, a Dockerfile is provided.
+Building the Docker image is as follows:

 ```shell
 sudo docker build .